 The items with tags (or new without ones) are great, and that would be the new item.
 But you will pay more for them.
 If you want to save money, EUC is the perfect balance between the item’s appearance and price.
 It will look almost like a new one but usually would be 20%-25% cheaper than the new one.

 There’s no way to choose EUC as an official condition from the list on eBay, so you need to look for this tag in the title.
 To avoid new items, you can select only pre-owned to be included in the listings.

 Also, look at the seller before trusting this tag; reputable sellers are more likely to precisely use tags, while the new sellers may be wrong when using abbreviations like EUC.

 How to identify a good item on eBay

 - Research the brand: If you’re looking for a specific brand, do some research to understand its typical quality, fit, and sizing.
-This can help you make a more informed purchasing decision and avoid disappointment.

-- NWT: “New with Tags” This term describes a new item that has never been worn or used and still has its original tags attached.
+- NWT: “New with Tags”: A new item that has never been worn or used and still has its original tags.

-- GUC: “Good Used Condition” This term describes an item in good condition but may show some signs of wear and tear.
+- GUC: “Good Used Condition”: An item in good condition but may show some signs of wear and tear.
 This could include slight discoloration, minor fraying, or small holes.

 - PLAY – Significant fading or stains, at least more significant than on a GUC item.